 Dissociation is a mental process where a person disconnects from their thoughts, feelings, memories or sense of identity.
-Dissociative disorders include dissociative amnesia, dissociative fugue, depersonalisation disorder and dissociative identity disorder.
+Dissociative disorders include dissociative amnesia, depersonalisation disorder and dissociative identity disorder.

 Eating disorders include anorexia, bulimia nervosa and other binge eating disorders.
-Eating disorders affect females and males and can have serious psychological and physical consequences.
+Eating disorders can affect people of all ages and genders, and can have serious psychological and physical consequences.

 Obsessive compulsive disorder

 Obsessive compulsive disorder (OCD) is an anxiety disorder.
 Obsessions are recurrent thoughts, images or impulses that are intrusive and unwanted.
 Compulsions are time-consuming and distressing repetitive rituals.

 Treatments include cognitive behaviour therapy (CBT) and medications.

 Paranoia is the irrational and persistent feeling that people are ‘out to get you’.
 Paranoia may be a symptom of conditions including paranoid personality disorder, delusional (paranoid) disorder and schizophrenia.